About transactional e-mails

 The code level solution

-Use a script that is sending the e-mail over a real mailserver.
-So your script behaves the same as your local mail client: it uses SMTP to authenticate with username and password.
+Use a script/package that is sending the e-mail over a real mailserver.
+So your script behaves the same as your local mail client: It uses SMTP to authenticate with username and password.
 This way the sender of the e-mail (your app) can be verified by the receiver (your client) and — and thus the mails are much more likely to reach inboxes.

-You can easily plug in one of these packages:
+You can easily plug in one of these PHP packages (via Composer):

 The other side of the problem